- Why SLCC?

 Students applying for admission can register for the Summer and Fall 2015 classes.

 *If you have applied or attended SLCC within the past three years, submit Admission Update Form.

-**The online application will open in a new tab or window.
-Return to Step 2 after completing Admission Application.
+** Return to Step 2 after completing Admission Application.

 Application for admission is valid for three years (nine consecutive terms such as spring, summer, and fall) after the term of admission.